When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 Pros:

-The Brio E 17 re-designs so much about pontoon boats, it’s not even funny.
-Using an electric motor as they’ve done is kind of insane and I want to compliment them for it.
-A family can fit on the boat quite comfortably and the boat handles well for not having a gas engine onboard.
+The Brio E 17 re-designs so much about pontoon boats; it’s not even funny.
+Using an electric motor as they’ve done is insane, and I want to compliment them.
+A family can fit on the boat quite comfortably, and it handles well because it does not have a gas engine onboard.

 Cons:

-Well, it’s certainly not like those other pontoon boats, is it?
-This model sacrifices a lot of power and size to trim down to be able to be powered by an electric engine.
-While that’s all part of the design, you need to be aware that this boat is not the best pontoon boat for large groups.
-The price may or may not be a concern, because it’s not actually posted on the manufacturer’s website, which is usually a negative sign.
+Well, it’s certainly not like those other pontoon boats.
+This model sacrifices much power and size to trim down to be powered by an electric engine.
+While that’s all part of the design, you must know that this boat is not the best pontoon boat for large groups.
+The price may or may not be a concern because it’s not posted on the manufacturer’s website, which is usually a negative sign.

 8. Manitou X-Plode

 Another pontoon boat, another model that is quite different in style.
-Manitou is taking some bold choices here and I have to believe that the market is going to reward them for it, this pontoon boat has got some serious swag.
+Manitou is making some bold choices here, and I believe the market will reward them for it.
+This pontoon boat has some serious swag.

-Even in all of Manitou’s marketing materials, you can clearly see the advertising being pointed at young and stylish people who are out on the lake to enjoy themselves and have fun.
-I’d keep that in mind while going over the details of this boat.
+Even in Manitou’s marketing materials, the advertising targets young, stylish people who are out on the lake to enjoy themselves.
+I’d keep that in mind while reviewing this boat’s details.

 It’s not often you see a pontoon boat advertised specifically for skiing, but here we are.